MicrosoftDocs/winrt-api/windows.networking.sockets/controlchanneltriggerstatus.md

 ## -remarks
-The system maintains a policy on the number of [ControlChannelTrigger](controlchanneltrigger.md) instances that can be configured for a Windows Store app, to limit resource usage and extend battery life.
+The system maintains a policy on the number of [ControlChannelTrigger](controlchanneltrigger.md) instances that can be configured for a UWP app, to limit resource usage and extend battery life.
 Once configuration by the system is complete, each [ControlChannelTrigger](controlchanneltrigger.md) instance represents either a hardware or software slot for an established TCP connection that is to be maintained even when the app is suspended (moved from the foreground to the background).

 A local computer system can be in several power states: